 The project is internally marked and externally moderated.
-There is more information on marking and moderation in Section 6 of this booklet.
+There is more information on marking and moderation in section 4 of the syllabus.

-Because each centre needs to despatch a sample of the coursework projects to Cambridge International for moderation purposes, the design folio should be in paper format no larger than A3 size.
+Because each centre needs to provide a sample of the coursework projects to Cambridge International for moderation purposes, the design folio should be in paper format no larger than A3 size.
 Each folio should include sufficient photographs showing an overall view and detailed evidence of the level of achievement reached on the model and/or final product.
 Centres must not send 3D products to Cambridge International for moderation purposes.